Hilary Cass: Cass Review

 In September 2020, Cass was appointed to lead the independent Cass Review for the NHS into gender identity services for children and young people.
 The interim report of the Cass Review was published in March 2022.
 It said that the rise in referrals had led to the staff being overwhelmed, and recommended the creation of a network of regional hubs to provide care and support to young people.
 The report noted that the clinical approach used by the Gender Identity Development Service (GIDS) "has not been subjected to some of the usual control measures" typically applied with new treatments, and raised concerns about the lack of data collection by GIDS.

 The recommendations resulted in the closure of GIDS.
-The final report was published on 10 April 2024.
+The final report was published on 10 April 2024, but was later criticised for the quality of the research it commissioned and incongruencies between the findings of the report and the consequential recommendations made.

 Cass said after the publication of the review that she had received 'vile' emails and that she was not travelling by public transport after receiving security advice.
 She also said that she would not participate in the forthcoming review of adult gender clinics.